SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 More intense scenes require more detail.
 In these cases, time slows to units of ﬁve seconds called rounds.
 Each character may take one action in the round with no penalty.
-Unless the character has special skills or abilities, additional actions increase the diﬃculty of performing each task; this concept is dealt with later, in the “Multiple Actions” section.
+Unless the character has special skills or abilities, additional actions increase the difficulty of performing each task; this concept is dealt with later, in the "Multiple Actions" section.
 Once a round ends, the next one begins, continuing until the scene ends (with the task completed, the opponent subdued, and so on).
 Since all characters in a scene are making actions in the same ﬁvesecond round, the actual length of game time taken up by an action is